Houses in Motion

-"Houses in Motion" is the second and final single from Remain in Light, the fourth studio album by American new wave band Talking Heads.
-An alternate mix of the song was released in vinyl form in May 1981 and peaked at number 50 on the UK Singles Chart.
+"Houses in Motion" is the second and final single from Remain in Light (1980), the fourth studio album by the American rock band Talking Heads.
+An alternate mix of the song was released in vinyl form in May 1981 and peaked at No. 50 on the UK singles chart.

 Recording and style

-Talking Heads frontman and chief lyricist David Byrne remixed the song with Remain in Light producer Brian Eno at Compass Point Studios in the Bahamas in the summer of 1980.
-"Houses in Motion" features brass performances by Jon Hassell.
-The B-side "Air" is from the band's third studio album Fear of Music.
+The song features a brass lead played by avant-garde trumpeter Jon Hassell.
+Talking Heads' lead vocalist and chief lyricist David Byrne remixed the song with Remain in Light producer Brian Eno at Compass Point Studios in the Bahamas in the summer of 1980.
+The B-side "Air" is from the band's third studio album Fear of Music (1979).
 The cover artwork is by designer Thomi Wroblewski.